Roaming Around The Gaspé Peninsula

 Our time in Percé passed quickly and we were more than a little gloomy to be leaving.
 The village had a friendly, welcoming vibe plus, the scenery, activities and attractions had all been marvelous.

 The South Coast

 Continuing along Highway 132, we rounded the southeastern corner of the Gaspé Peninsula.
 Once again, the landscape changed.
 The Chic Choc Mountains receded to the north and the terrain along the coast became flatter.
 Woodlots, pastures, cultivated fields and dwellings replaced the crags, cliffs and forest-covered hills.
-The rocky shoreline we had become so used to gave way to sandy beaches.
+The rocky shoreline we had become so used to gave way to numerous sandy beaches.

 Rounding the corner of the peninsula also brought us to the Bay of Chaleur, the body of water, which bordered the south coast of the Gaspé Peninsula.
 Because the bay was relatively shallow, the water tended to be warmer than the Gulf of St Lawrence making those sandy beaches very handy indeed.
 The south shore of the Gaspé was also much more populated with more communities, larger communities and more people living in-between those communities.
-The communities themselves were an interesting mix of people including First Nations, Québécois French, United Empire Loyalists and Acadians.
+The communities themselves were an interesting mix of First Nations, Québécois French, United Empire Loyalists and Acadians.

 United Empire Loyalist